turnkeylinux-apps/tkldev/docs/setup.rst

 C. Clone Core from GitHub and run "make"
 ========================================

-You're about to use TKLDev to build your first appliance.
+You're about to use TKLDev to build your first TurnKey Linux distribution.

 By convention, the source code for an appliance is placed within tkldev in /turnkey/fab/products (e.g., /turnkey/fab/products/core,